WORLD’S SYSTEMIC PROBLEM, PART 1

 - ANGER – Adam and Eve’s inward anger caused them to blame the other, including a serpent.
 Uncontrolled anger always destroys oneself as well as others.

-Tomorrow, we will look at the HAVES and the HAVE NOTS in this world’s systemic problem.
+This Thursday, we will look at the HAVES and the HAVE NOTS in this world’s systemic problem.